Quadrophenia: 1973–1974 tour

 The band toured in support of Quadrophenia but immediately encountered difficulties playing the material live.
 To achieve the rich overdubbed sound of the album on stage, Townshend wanted Chris Stainton (who had played piano on some tracks) to join as a touring member.
 Daltrey objected to this and believed the Who's performances should only have the four core members.
-To obtain the required instrumentation without additional musicians, the group elected to employ taped backing tracks for live performance, as they had already done for "Baba O'Riley" and "Won't Get Fooled Again".
-Initial performances were plagued by malfunctioning equipment.
+To obtain the required instrumentation without additional musicians, the group elected to employ taped backing tracks for live performance, supervised and operated by their regular live sound engineer Bob Pridden, as they had already done for "Baba O'Riley" and "Won't Get Fooled Again".
+Initial performances were however plagued by malfunctioning equipment.
 Once the tapes started, the band had to play to them, which constrained their styles.
 Moon, in particular, found playing Quadrophenia difficult as he was forced to stick to a click track instead of watching the rest of the band.
 The group only allowed two days of rehearsals with the tapes before touring, one of which was abandoned after Daltrey punched Townshend following an argument.

 The tour started on 28 October 1973.
 The original plan had been to play most of the album, but after the first gig at Stoke-on-Trent, the band dropped "The Dirty Jobs", "Is It in My Head" and "I've Had Enough" from the set.
 Both Daltrey and Townshend felt they had to describe the plot in detail to the audience, which took up valuable time on stage.
 A few shows later in Newcastle upon Tyne, the backing tapes to "5:15" came in late.
-Townshend stopped the show, grabbed Pridden, who was controlling the mixing desk, and dragged him onstage, shouting obscenities at him.
+Townshend stopped the show, grabbed Bob Pridden, who was controlling the mixing desk, and dragged him onstage, shouting obscenities at him.
 Townshend subsequently picked up some of the tapes and threw them over the stage, kicked his amplifier over, and walked off.
 The band returned 20 minutes later, playing older material.
 Townshend and Moon appeared on local television the following day and attempted to brush things off.
 The Who played two other shows in Newcastle without incident.